semgrep/semgrep-docs/docs/getting-started/quickstart-sms.md

 You have finished setting up a Semgrep managed scan.

+Here are some behaviors and characteristics of a managed scan:

-- After enabling Managed Scans, Semgrep performs a full scan in batches on all the repositories.
+- After enabling Managed Scans, Semgrep performs a full scan in batches on all the repositories that have been added to it.
 - Once a repository has been added to Semgrep AppSec Platform, it becomes a **project**.
 A project in Semgrep AppSec Platform includes all the findings, history, and scan metadata of that repository.
 - Projects scanned through Managed Scans are tagged with `managed-scan`.